jamelgalang88/filipino-cookbook-client-galang/README.md

 The Filipino Cookbook Client Application is a separate driver/client program that consumes the secured Filipino Cookbook API developed by a classmate.
 The application retrieves cookbook data through HTTP API endpoints and displays the responses using readable interface elements instead of raw JSON.

-The client allows users to view Filipino food records, search foods by name, find one food by ID, view food categories, view ingredients, and test API authentication using an invalid token request.
+The client allows users to view Filipino food records, search foods by name, find one food by ID, view food categories, view ingredients, and submit a new food record through a POST request.

 This application is intended for students, instructors, and beginner developers who need a simple user interface for testing and presenting API data.